Spain has a winter!?

 Order it on Amazon and they give you a free phone armband for running.

 Visiting Madrid?
 Read: Visiting Madrid’s Main Sights for Free and Cheap

 Foldable water bottle

 As you’ll quickly notice, Spanish restaurants don’t give out water as readily as U.S. ones.
 Keep a water bottle on hand and you’ll always be hydrated.
+Just fill up from bathroom sinks – Spain’s tap water is fine to drink.
 We have been using our collapsible bottles for the past 2 years and they’re still going strong.